 Ivan Kalachniuk: Hey!
 It’s always nice to have an opportunity to share a little bit about us and our role in the iGaming ecosystem.
 We provide B2B software for online casinos.
 In addition to integrating gaming content from over 50 game developers, we offer white label and turnkey solutions for online casinos and sportsbooks, casino platform development, payment solution integration, assistance with obtaining gambling licenses, and unique game development - basically, the complete package for operators looking to start or expand an online casino business.

 Our headquarters is in Prague, but as an international company, we offer our products and services to operators around the world.
-Our main markets are the CIS and Europe, and we also have a presence in Africa and Latin America.
+Our main markets are the Eastern european region and Europe, and we also have a presence in Africa and Latin America.

 GP: Your online casino platform is one of your main products.
 What kind of product is it and what can operators expect if they decide to use it?
 What major software providers and payment methods are included?
 How long does it take to launch an online casino on this platform?